catohagen/morphos-roadshow-installer/README.md

 It will not work correctly if :

--if/when you manually installed Roadshow, you put c:addnetinterface directly in user-startup.
+*if/when you manually installed Roadshow, you put c:addnetinterface directly in user-startup.
--if you have disabled Morphos internal Netstack by renaming MOSSYS:S/network-startup some other name.
+*if you have disabled Morphos internal Netstack by renaming MOSSYS:S/network-startup some other name.
 Installer tries to rename MOSSYS:S/network-startup to MOSSYS:S/network-startup.off when you trigger the installer to enable Roadshow.